 Heather Lander (Scotland)

 Heather Lander is a visual artist creating immersive sonic light sculptures.
+Born in Portland, USA, she graduated from Glasgow School of Art’s MFA in 2015.
 Her practice focuses on ideas of magic, the virtual and the ways technology can, and will, affect our interpretation of reality.
-Heather continues her research into time, light and most recently, has begun to introduce sound into her installations – this is something she plans to continue experimenting with and developing over the coming years.

 Robbie Thomson (Scotland)